LastLeaf/fw.mpa/README.md

 Apps and websites based on fw.mpa should follow a _Parent/Child_ page model.
 This model splits a page into several sub-pages with parent and child relationships.
 A legal page address is pointed to a child-most sub-page, and every sub-page may have a "parent" sub-page.
 Parent sub-pages always init before child sub-pages.
 When a child sub-page need to be switched to another child sub-page, the parent sub-page is not rebuilt.

-Here is an clear example to show how this page model works.
+Here is a clear example to show how this page model works.

 * The framework keeps a stack which contains the current sub-pages.
 When framework inits, the stack is inited empty. `stack: []`
 * The page address is pointed to sub-page C. C's parent is B, and B's parent is A. Then A is inited first and pushed into the stack. `stack: [A]`